-- 1. [Any setbacks] A setback is measured from the portion of the sign nearest to the property line. - 2.
+- 1. Any setbacks is measured from the portion of the sign nearest to the property line. - 2.
 Height is measured from the portion of the sign which is vertically the farthest from the ground. - 3.
-Unless otherwise provided in [this] Division 6.7 [[7.7]] [(Div.
-7.7)], no portion of a sign [must] may: - a.
-[Be] be erected in a manner that places the top of the sign more than 26 feet above the ground, except for a location sign erected that satisfies [the standards in Sec.]
-Section 6.7.3.D [[7.7.3.D]]; - Extend] extend outside the property upon which it is erected, except for properties with no building setback, or satisfying the standards in [Sec.]
-Section 6.7.9.A.3 [[7.7.9.A.3]] for canopy signs; and - c.
-[Obstruct] obstruct any building aperture, such as a window, door, ventilation opening, or fire prevention device.
+Unless otherwise provided in this Division (Div.
+7.7), no portion of a sign must: - a.
+Be erected in a manner that places the top of the sign more than 26 feet above the ground, except for a location sign erected that satisfies the standards in Sec.
+7.7.3.D.; - b.
+Extend outside the property upon which it is erected, except for properties with no building setback, or satisfying the standards in Sec.
+7.7.9.A.3. for canopy signs; and - c.
+Obstruct any building aperture, such as a window, door, ventilation opening, or fire prevention device.